silhouetteUA/tf-with-gcp-statefile/README.md

-Commit add these two YAML files to and commit the changes in order to start Flux to reconcile the state (it will create kbot app from Helm charts):
+Add these two YAML files to and commit the changes in order to start Flux to reconcile the state (it will create kbot app from Helm charts):
 **https://github.com/silhouetteUA/kbot/tree/main/cluster/fluxcd-test/demo-namespace**